-The kit includes an example design and application called the Board Test System to test the functionality of the Stratix IV GX FPGA development board and SDI HSMC daughtercard.
+The kit includes a design example and application called the Board Test System to test the functionality of the Stratix IV GX FPGA development board.
 The application provides an easy-to-use interface to alter functional settings and observe the results.
 You can use the application to test board components, modify functional parameters, observe performance, and measure power usage.
 The application is also useful as a reference for designing systems.
-To install the application, follow the steps in "Installing the Audio Video Development Kit, Stratix IV GX Edition" on page 3-2.
+To install the application, follow the steps in "Installing the Stratix IV GX FPGA Development Kit" on page 3-2.